Database Model Usage (Laravel Style)

 Model Retrieval

-Once you have created a model and associated it with a database table, you can start querying data from the database.
-Think of each Eloquent model as a powerful query builder that allows you to quickly query the associated database table.
+After creating the model and its associated database table, you can now query data from the database.
+Think of each Eloquent model as a powerful query builder, which allows you to quickly query the associated data table.
 For example:

 $users = app\model\User::all();